jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

 ### ⚙️ Settings
-#### Upgrade, Feedback, Support and About actions, information and settings for FastingReporter.
+#### Upgrade, Feedback, Support and About sections for actions, information and settings for FastingReporter.